nathantspencer/webknossos_toolkit/README.md

 **EX:** `$ python swc_center 'path\to\swc\file.swc'`

 ## swc2hoc
 The python script `swc2hoc.py` takes as an argument the path to an `.swc` file.
 A `.hoc` file will be created in the same directory as the `.swc` file along with a commented version with `_commented` appended to its name.
-Note that this script requires MATLAB and the [MATLAB engine for python](http://www.mathworks.com/help/matlab/matlab-engine-for-python.html), which are used to make calls to functions in the [TREES Toolbox](http://www.treestoolbox.org/).
 A usage example is given below.

 **EX:** `$ python swc2hoc.py 'path\to\swc\file.swc'`